Cosentyx Derm - Safety profile - HCP

 Image

-Icon of a warning triangle
+Icon of a warning triangle.

 Image

-Icon of a pram
+Icon of a woman.

 Women of childbearing potential should use an effective method of contraception during treatment and for at least 20 weeks after treatment.
 As a precautionary measure, it is preferable to avoid the use of Cosentyx during pregnancy.
 Because of the potential for adverse reactions in nursing infants from Cosentyx, a decision on whether to discontinue breastfeeding during treatment and up to 20 weeks after treatment, or to discontinue therapy with Cosentyx, must be made, taking into account the benefit of breastfeeding to the child and the benefit of therapy to the woman.